erharrison/MXChip-Workshop/README.md

 6. [Expose the temperature using Azure Functions](./Steps/6.ExposeTheTemperature.md)
 7. [Configure the LED colour threshold using Device Twins](./Steps/7.ControlTheLEDThreshold.md)
 8. [Clean up](./Steps/8.CleanUp.md)

+### The code

+You can find the code created in this workshop in the [Code](./Code) folder.
+This is provided for reference only, you don't need to use this sample code as everything you need to write is covered in the workshop.

+* [Final](./Code/Final) - the final code you will create once you complete this workshop.

 ## Next steps